-Today we are going to take a look at one the most useful accessories that we had in our possession in 2017, one which we have been using extensively here on LensVid – the Sekonic C700 Spectrometer.
+Today we are going to take a look at one of the most useful accessories that we had in our possession in 2017, one which we have been using extensively here on LensVid – the Sekonic C700 Spectrometer.

 Before we dive deep into what this instrument can and can’t do it is important to understand what it is.
-The C700 is a light/color measuring unit and is a full-spectrum color meter and can precisely measure LED, HMI, Fluorescent sources, new-style plasma lamps as well as tungsten lamps, natural light and even electronic flashes for stills shooting.
+The C700 is a light/color measuring unit and is a full-spectrum color meter and can precisely measure LED, HMI, Fluorescent sources, new-style plasma lamps as well as tungsten lamps, natural light, and even electronic flashes for stills shooting.

-The C700 uses a built-in CMOS sensor, not unlike the one on a digital camera, to capture and displays spikes in light source output.
-It isn’t, however, a substitute for a conventional light meter and will not give you the same readings that a digital light meter will with ISO, aperture and shutter speed values – but Sekonic does have a very extensive line of those instruments as well and is probably the most well-known brand in the industry when it comes to light measuring for photographers and videographers.
+The C700 uses a built-in CMOS sensor, not unlike the one on a digital camera, to capture and display spikes in light source output.
+It isn’t, however, a substitute for a conventional light meter and will not give you the same readings that a digital light meter will with ISO, aperture, and shutter speed values – but Sekonic does have a very extensive line of those instruments as well and is probably the most well-known brand in the industry when it comes to light measuring for photographers and videographers.